This article summarizes the cloud components you'll use in Terra and how working in the cloud differs from working locally.

 What is shared by all collaborators?

-In the first release, dashboard content, workspace blob storage files, and notebooks are visible to all collaborators.
+As of the first release, dashboard content and notebooks are visible to all collaborators.

-Data tables and workflows are a single-user-per-workspace experience for now.
-Only the workspace creator can see and use both data tables and Cromwell for launching workflows.
-Our next release focuses on providing a collaborative analysis experience.
+Workflows are a single-user-per-workspace experience for now.
+Only the workspace creator can see and use Cromwell for launching workflows.
+Our upcoming releases focus on providing a collaborative analysis experience.

 What is copied (when cloning a workspace)?

-When you clone a workspace, the dashboard and notebook files are copied into the new workspace, along with three pre-configured workflows.
+When you clone a workspace, the dashboard contents, data tables, and notebook files are copied into the new workspace, along with several pre-configured, curated workflows.
 Each workspace has its own blob storage, but files stored there are not copied to the cloned workspace.

 Ready to get started using Terra on Azure?
 Follow the three steps below.